-- 209. The United States repeats and realleges paragraphs 1 200, as if fully set forth herein. - 210.
-Life Care submitted claims for Ultra High rehabilitation therapy to Medicare when that level of care was not medically unnecessary.
-The United States paid more money to Life Care than it would have had Life Care not submitted claims for medically unreasonable and unnecessary rehabilitation therapy.
+ANSWER: No response required.
+To the extent a response is deemed required, Life Care repeats and reasserts its responses to Paragraphs 1-191, as if fully set forth herein.
+193. The defendant submitted claims for Ultra High rehabilitation therapy to Medicare and TRICARE when that level of care was not medically unnecessary.
+The United States paid more money to Life Care than it would have had the defendant not submitted claims for medically unreasonable and unnecessary rehabilitation therapy.